If it isn't visible, it's probably broken

 - Your QA team checks features before they are launched.

-Put like that, visibility sounds like an obvious win.
-Why wouldn't you make everything visible?
+Put like that, why wouldn't you make everything visible?

 Because visibility isn't free.